axelcola/blog-app/README.md

 To create a new user account:

-1. Navigate to the signup page
-2. Fill in the required fields:
+1. Fill in the required fields:
    - Username
    - Email (e.g., email@mail.com)
    - Any password